Fritta013/Research-Track-Assignment-1/python_simulator-assignment22/robot-sim/README.md

             call turn with speed +10 and delay 1

-        Elif distance of golden token is less than the threshold distance
+        ElIf distance of golden token is less than the threshold distance

             print "Found you Mr.Golden!"